Logo

 Title: Study Biochar In Plugging Of Oil And Gas Wells

-DescriptionConcerning the creation of the biochar in oil and gas well plugging working advisory group to make recommendations for the development of a pilot program to study the use of biochar in the plugging of oil and gas wells.
+DescriptionConcerning the creation of the biochar in oil and gas well plugging working advisory group to make recommendations for the development of a pilot program to study the use of biochar in the plugging of oil and gas wells, and, in connection therewith, making an appropriation.

 Summary